-Report 1/Proposal The first report includes your Project Proposal which is a formal document written by the team that accurately describes the proposed project.
-As different majors may impose different constraints informed by their provided templates, the team should incorporate the components needed to satisfy the majors of all participating students.
-But all teams incorporating ECEs should include a table of Technical Specifications and a description of how they will be demonstrated informed by the example provided.
-The team is responsible for iterating until acceptance with their faculty advisor which may include a presentation at the advisor's discretion.
+The Project Proposal is a formal document written by the team that accurately describes the proposed project and may have been defined during the first-semester of two-semester ECE Senior Design.
+Before the end of Week 2, the team is responsible for iterating until acceptance with their faculty advisor which may include a presentation at the advisor's discretion.

-Design Notebook - This course's teams are not required to maintain a design notebook unless directed to do so by their primary academic advisor, and the course deliverables weightings will be normalized to compensate.
-If so directed, participants are encouraged to incorporate the elements required of ECE4872 students as listed below for their individual design notebook.
+Design Notebook - Team members are required to maintain an individual design notebook.
+Students are to incorporate the elements as listed below.
 At the advisor's discretion, students are welcome to use physical or electronic notebooks with contents submitted electronically for grading.
-With goals including the ability to continue or reproduce your project, the criteria below are encouraged.
+With goals including the ability to continue or reproduce your project, the criteria below is encouraged.

-- 3 Each page is numbered, dated and signed - 1 The notebook does not have removable pages - 1 All blank pages/areas are marked Intentionally Left Blank• Your name, projects name, contact info, and team members contact info are recorded on the - 4 cover or inside of the cover - 1 All Notebook entries are in chronological order - 1 All notebook entries are in ink, i.e., no pencil entries allowed - 3 Record team meetings dates, those present, and meeting highlights Detailed meeting notes (if project has software component this includes documenting coding - 2 progress and source code locations) Document information resources accessed (websites, books, scientific papers, professors, - 1 industry professionals, etc...) - 3 Record design ideas in the form of block diagrams, sketches, etc. Documentation of Engineering Results and Data (test plans, raw data, analysis and discussion - 3 of results) - 2 Generate to-do items and place a box in the left hand margin ahead of listed item - 3 Include check boxes for your and your team's and list individual responsibilities and deadlines - 1 Check off to-do items when they are completed and write in completion date - 1 To-do items should run chronologically through the notebook as your design work progresses - 3 Professionalism (general organization, neatness, professional language)
+- 3 Each page is numbered, dated and signed - 1 The notebook does not have removable pages - 1 All blank pages/areas are marked Intentionally Left Blank• Your name, projects name, contact info, and team members contact info are recorded on the - 4 cover or inside of the cover - 1 All Notebook entries are in chronological order - 1 All notebook entries are in ink, i.e., no pencil entries allowed - 3 Record team meetings dates, those present, and meeting highlights Detailed meeting notes (if project has software component this includes documenting coding - 2 progress and source code locations) Document information resources accessed (websites, books, scientific papers, professors, - 1 industry professionals, etc...) - Record design ideas in the form of block diagrams, sketches, etc.

+Documentation of Engineering Results and Data (test plans, raw data, analysis and discussion - 3 of results) - 2 Generate to-do items and place a box in the left hand margin ahead of listed item - 3 Include check boxes for your and your team's and list individual responsibilities and deadlines - 1 Check off to-do items when they are completed and write in completion date - 1 To-do items should run chronologically through the notebook as your design work progresses - 3 Professionalism (general organization, neatness, professional language)